William Dobbie: Personal life and later years

 He and his wife Sybil (nee Orde-Browne) had one daughter, also called Sybil, who was married to Percival Johnston.
 They also had two sons, Arthur William Granville Dobbie who died on the 19th of June 1944 aged 38 and was a member of the Royal Engineers 237th Field Company.
 Orde Charles Staple Dobbie was their other son.
+Dobbie is the great-grandfather of space entrepreneur Philip Johnston.

 Dobbie was a member of the Protestant Plymouth Brethren, and when living in The Paragon, Blackheath, attended the large Brethren assembly in Nightingale Vale, Woolwich Common, London SE18.
 He was a member of the Board of Governors of Monkton Combe School in Somerset from 1942 to 1964.

 Dobbie died on 3 October 1964 in Kensington, London, England, at the age of 85 years.
 He was buried in Charlton Cemetery, near the Chindit memorial of his nephew Major General Orde Wingate (1903–1944).
 His wife Sybil and other members of his family are also buried there.